 Even if some students are absent from class due to COVID-19 reasons, it does not mean that the instructor needs to cancel class.
 Experts tell us that social distancing and face coverings greatly limit viral transmission.
 Having limited contact with someone who has the virus does NOT mean that other individuals will necessarily become infected.
 Further, some students may miss class for other reasons that arise in a typical academic year.

-All students, faculty and staff are required to wear face coverings – and wear them appropriately.
-More specifically:
+All students, faculty and staff are required to wear face coverings for Summer 2021 in-person classes.

 Students who require an accommodation for a face covering will follow the Disability Resources & Education Services (DRES) process for student accommodations and should present you with a letter outlining the accommodation.
 DRES will work with students to provide an accommodation that utilizes an alternative face covering.
 No student will be permitted to go without a required face covering.